xjtu-enre/DiTU-ICSE2026/README.md

 ### GodelScript Query Script Naming Pattern

+> The mapping relation between query script and language feature is not strictly one-to-one, that is, some scripts may be reused by multiple features, and some features may depend on multiple scripts.

 | Naming Prefix | Description |
 | --- | --- |
 | `get-` + *name* | A functional query script.
 The query result JSON will also be named with the *name*. |